Octavius-Dante/Tetra-Proxima/Node_Basic_1/Readme.md

 console.log('\n');
 //////////////////////////////////////////////////////////////////////
 // Example 4 : working with Object varibles
-// <3> Object variable - stores multipel variety of values
+// <3> Object variable - stores multiple variety of values
 // it is a ROW based store with line item with multiple different data types
 // JSON - Java script object notation
 // {